Kathryn E. Vinson, MS, CCRC

-The American Cancer Society tells us that some cancers announce their presence with the symptom of weight loss.
-Pancreatic, esophageal, stomach, and lung cancers will often present with an unexplained weight loss.
+Many types cancers may announce their presence in our systems with the symptom of weight loss.
+This symptom is common in pancreatic, esophageal, stomach, and lung cancers.
 Any unexplained weight loss of ten pounds of more should be reported to your doctor for further evaluation.

 Treatment for cachexia is as complex as the condition itself.
 Doctors must work to rebalance the underlying metabolic issues occurring.
 After these have been addressed, patients can focus more on caloric intake.
 Experts stress the fact that this condition is distinct from starvation, as patients may be eating and taking in adequate calories, but are not maintaining/gaining weight.
 Doctors also encourage patients to look at meal time from a social standpoint rather than just nutritional – think of the wonderful family time that can be had sitting around the dinner table.
 Multiple small, calorie dense meals throughout the day are also helpful to patients.
 Meal replacement beverages such as Ensure® can give a boost between meals.

 It is of vital importance to identify cachexia in its earliest stages for many reasons – one of those being maintaining strength for treatment.